anmolk18/Bruhdit---an-anonymous-online-discussion-forum/App/README.md

 Run `bundle install` to download all the necessary gems.

-Run `rails db:migrate` to create the database.

-Run `rails db:seed` to seed the data.

 Run `rails s` in your terminal and go to `localhost:3000` in your browser to start the app.

 ### Contributors